worthingtonjg/pendantbooks/_posts/2014-1-8-re-edit-tkd.markdown

 <a name="q6">A</a>: On the verso page (the page just after the title page) it says “E-reader version 3.0.” any number below this number means you have an outdated version.

+<a name="q7">Will a new print version be released?</a>
-<a name="q7">A</a>: Yes.
+A: Yes.
 With this step behind us, a matching print version of TKM and TKD will be available within the next few months.

 or any additional questions, please email info@pendantbooks.com and your questions will be answered as quickly as possible.